An outline of the aim of Paper P4, its structure and how the syllabus is tested

-For the Paper P4 exams from June 2013, the changes made to the Syllabus and the Study Guide are summarised at the end of that document.
-Please study these carefully.
 In the main, the Syllabus and Study Guide areas are clarified, with sections being added as necessary.
 For example, Islamic finance has been included as a topic area in parts C and G of the syllabus.
 Some areas have been deleted such as portfolio theory calculations (although the discussion of portfolio theory and the impact on risk diversification will continue to be examinable), and money market products in part F of the syllabus.

 Please refer to the relational diagram, Syllabus and Study Guide for the further detail on topic areas.

 Structure and layout of the Paper P4 exam from June 2013

 From June 2013 the structure and layout changed significantly.